DanielCreggOrganization/w3-lab-classes-and-objects-vsh0/README.md

 - Create objects using constructors
 - Use the `this` keyword to differentiate between instance variables and parameters, and for constructor chaining
 - Use static fields and methods to represent class-level information and behavior
-- Override the `toString()` method to provide custom string representations

 ### Further Reading